Forest Preserve District of Will County is proud to be a part of Will

 As part of the

-Trip Grants program, each Target store will award three grants to K-12
+Trip Grants program, each Target store awards three grants to K-12

-The Environmental Education Association of Illinois (EEAI) awards Illinois formal and non-formal educators funding of up to $200 as part of the EEAI mini-grant program.
-The mini-grant program is designed to support, enhance, and expand the implementation of environmental education throughout the state of Illinois.
+The Environmental Education Association of Illinois (EEAI) mini-grant program is designed to support, enhance, and expand the implementation of environmental education throughout the state of Illinois.
+Mini-grant proposals are accepted each year for up to $200.

 For more information and to apply for a mini-grant, visit the EEAI